unfoldingWord/tsv-twl-creation-app/DYNAMODB_SETUP.md

 # DynamoDB + Netlify Functions Setup Guide

-This guide will help you set up server-side storage for unlinked words using AWS DynamoDB and Netlify Functions.
+This guide will help you set up server-side storage for Unlinked Words and Deleted Row Markers using AWS DynamoDB and Netlify Functions.

 ## Prerequisites